lekkodev/ts-tools/packages/next-sdk/README.md

 ```

 Note if a page doesn't receive the config contents, its sub-component tree will not be able to use dynamic production values of Lekko configs and will use the static fallback instead.

+## Environment variables

+To connect your project to Lekko's services when building (e.g. when deploying), pass the `NEXT_PUBLIC_LEKKO_API_KEY` environment variable.

+You can generate API keys for your team on the Lekko [web UI](https://app.lekko.com) by clicking on your team in the top navigation bar -> Admin tab -> API keys.